 Before you start planning, use my free printable to help you!
 Download the Thanksgiving Meal Planner printable to get started!!
 (Sign up for the newsletter to get access to other free printables!)

 Do you want to serve the traditional turkey?
+Or do you plan to do something non-traditional?
 Maybe you want to serve sirloin steaks?
 Or Italian?
 Decide what you want to serve your guests.
 Once you decide that, you’ll be well on your way.

 First, choose your main course.
 Once you know what you plan to serve at the main course, you can pick side items that will pair well.
 (And wine!)